Basic Language Elements

 ---|---|

-When you want to use double quotation marks in the name, you must include two double quotation marks next to one another.
-For example, "ab""c" indicates the name ab"c.
+To use double quotation marks within a name you must include two successive double quotation marks.
+For example, "ab""c"

-Note: Except in users and roles, delimited identifiers in quotation marks are always case-sensitive when stored in the database.
+Except in users and roles, delimited identifiers are case-sensitive when stored in the database.

 Examples